thedylone/laffey-bot/README.md

 > int: the ID of the channel the bot will be sending watch updates in.

 watch_cooldown
-> int: how many minutes before the bot will ping for each user
+> int: how many minutes before the bot will ping for each user.

 ping_role
-> int: the ID of the role the bot will ping
+> int: the ID of the role the bot will ping.

 feeder_embed_image
 > str[]: list of urls for the feeder embed image. the bot will randomly choose 1 from the list each time.